Sen Johnson: FBI 'Dragging Feet' on Trump Assassination Probe

-The Secret Service and FBI are "basically dragging their feet" on the Senate bipartisan probe into the attempted assassination of former President Donald Trump, Sen. Ron Johnson told Fox News’s "Sunday Morning Futures."
+The Secret Service and FBI are "basically dragging their feet" on the Senate bipartisan probe into the attempted assassination of former President Donald Trump, Sen. Ron Johnson told Fox News' "Sunday Morning Futures."

 The Wisconsin Republican, who is part of the bipartisan investigation, said the agencies are "stonewalling us."